Classes and workshops

 Evening dances and sessions are held at the Legion Hall and the Old Town Hall.
 Concerts will occur at the Old Town Hall and Centennial Grounds.

-Descriptions of levels are simply guidelines; if you have questions/need some guidance, please feel free to consult us by email or phone at 705-257-6106.
+Descriptions of levels are simply guidelines for instrumentalists and stepdancers only; if you have questions/need some guidance, please feel free to consult us by email or phone at 705-257-6106.
 We want your experience to be both fun and challenging!

 Introduction– introduction to the basics of a new instrument.

 Level 1 – has learned the basics, can play a few simple tunes.

 Level 2/Novice – has a good grasp of the basics and can play or accompany approximately a dozen tunes at a slow speed.